-Aside from keeping your Wi-Fi protected, a VPN has the added benefit of allowing you to torrent anonymously and access geo-blocked content from around the world.
+Aside from keeping your Wi-Fi protected, a VPN has the added benefit of allowing you to torrent with increased privacy and access geo-blocked content from around the world.

 Secure Your Connection

 The growing threat of cybercrime impacts life in public, at work, and even in the privacy of your own home.
-As long as there will be an internet, there will be malicious individuals seeking to use it to steal from you.
+As long as the internet exists, there will be malicious individuals seeking to use it to steal from you.